justinkelly/justinkelly.github.io/_posts/2017-07-13-Hacking-consumer-AI-for-Library-Discovery.md

 ![lambda function]({{site.baseurl}}/img/lambda_function.png)

-In the AWS Lambda console click `Create a Lambda function`, then in the Slect blueporint screen - select `Pytign 3.6` from the Runtime dropdown and click the `Blank function`.
+In the AWS Lambda console click `Create a Lambda function`, then in the Slect blueporint screen - select `Python 3.6` from the Runtime dropdown and click the `Blank function`.
 In the 'Configure triggers' screen click on the dotted grey box and select `Alexa Skills Kit`.
 This setups the basic lambda function ready for Alexa.

 In `Configure function`